JudeMirac/Saftey-Risk-Analysis/README.md

 ## Important Note on Data

 **The data used in this project is synthetic and generated for demonstration purposes only.** Due to data leakage policies within the company, actual operational data cannot be shared publicly.
-However, the analytical pipeline and analysis methods implemented here closely mimic the yearly safety report created for a specific site of operation, maintaining the same structure, metrics, and analytical approaches used in production.
+However, the analytical pipeline and analysis methods implemented here closely mimic the yearly safety report created for a my site of operation, maintaining the same structure, metrics, and analytical approaches used.

 ## Project Overview